Vietnamese literature: History

 For a millennium before the tenth century, Vietnam was under the rule of various Chinese dynasties and as a result much of the written work during this period was in chữ Hán (Chinese characters), works written in chữ Hán were either called Hán văn or văn ngôn.
 Chữ Nôm, created around the tenth century, allowed writers to compose in Vietnamese using native characters that were coined by using Chinese radicals.
 It flourished in the 18th century when many notable Vietnamese writers and poets composed their works in chữ Nôm and when it briefly became the official written script during the Hồ dynasty and the Tây Sơn dynasty.

 While the Vietnamese alphabet was created in 1631 by Francisco de Pina, it did not become popular outside of missionary groups until the early 20th century, when the French colonial administration mandated its use in French Indochina.
 By the mid-20th century, virtually all Vietnamese works of literature were composed in Vietnamese alphabet.
 Today, Francophone Vietnamese and English-speaking Vietnamese are counted by many critics as contributors to the ongoing history of Vietnamese literature.

 Types

 Folk literature

 Unlike written literature, early oral literature was composed in Vietnamese and is still accessible to ordinary Vietnamese today.
 Vietnamese folk literature is an intermingling of many forms.
 It is not only an oral tradition, but a mixing of three media: hidden (only retained in the memory of folk authors), fixed (written), and shown (performed).
 Folk literature usually exist in many versions, passed down orally, and have unknown authors.

 Myths consist of stories about supernatural beings, heroes, creator gods, and reflect the viewpoint of ancient people about human life.
-They consist of creation stories, stories about their origins (Lạc Long Quân, Âu Cơ), culture heroes (Sơn Tinh or Mountain Spirit - Thủy Tinh or Water Spirit).
+They consist of creation stories, stories about their origins (Con rồng cháu tiên), culture heroes (Sơn Tinh or Mountain Spirit - Thủy Tinh or Water Spirit).